ribtoks/tdg/README.md

 Example of the comment:

     // TODO: This is title of the issue to create
-    // category=SomeCategory issue=123       <----- this line is optional
+    // category=SomeCategory issue=123
     // This is a multiline description of the issue
     // that will be in the "Body" property of the comment

-Sample generated json:
+Sample generated json (if run in this repository root as `tdg -verbose`):

     {
-        "root": "/Users/user/go/src/github.com/ribtoks/tdg",
+      "root": "C:\\Users\\latis\\go\\src\\github.com\\ribtoks\\tdg",
       "branch": "master",
+      "author": "Taras Kushnir",
       "project": "tdg",
-        "author": "Taras Kushnir",
       "comments": [
         {
           "type": "TODO",
-                "title": "This is title of the issue to create" "body": "This is a multiline description of the issue\nthat will be in the \"Body\" property of the comment", "file": "main.go",
+          "title": "This is title of the issue to create", "body": "This is a multiline description of the issue\nthat will be in the \"Body\" property of the comment", "file": "README.md",
-                "line": 92,
+          "line": 19,
           "issue": 123,
           "category": "SomeCategory"
         }
       ]
     }

 Supported comments: `//`, `/*`, `#`, `%`, `;;` (adding new supported comments is trivial).